 If you have a medical emergency on campus you can call 973-720-2300 for campus police to respond.
 Depending on your emergency, and time of day, you will either be brought to the Counseling, Health & Wellness Center or, if necessary, to the hospital.

-- Required immunization dates must be entered by student into the "FORMS" section of their Student Health Portal (accessed via WPConnect > Student > General Services)
+• All students enrolled in a program leading to an academic degree must provide immunization documentation.
+Required immunization dates must be entered by student into the "FORMS" section of their Student Health Portal (accessed via WPConnect > Student > General Services)

 • Then records or documentation of the entered vaccines should be submitted as directed on immunization entry page.